Protest continues against arrest of Editor-in-Chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The media workers called for the release of Editor-in-Chief of the Jang/Geo Group Mir Shakil-ur-Rahman as they continued the protest against his release on Sunday.
+PESHAWAR: The media workers renewed the demand for the release of the Jang/Geo Group Editor-in-Chief, Mir Shakil-ur-Rahman, as they continued the protest against his arrest on Thursday.

-The protesters were carrying banners and placards inscribed with slogans to highlight their demands.
-They were critical of the anti-media policy of the Pakistan Tehreek-e-Insaf (PTI) government and over five months-long detention of Mir Shakil-ur-Rahman.
-Senior journalist Arshad Aziz Malik, Shakeel Farman Ali, Muhammad Shahid, Gulzar Khan, Qaiser Khan, Rasool Drawar and others spoke on the occasion.
-They said Mir Shakil had been detained in a 34-year-old property case without fulfilling the legal requirements.

-Flaying the government and the National Accountability Bureau (NAB) for detaining Mir Shakil-ur-Rahman, they said those in power were trying to silence the media through such tactics.
-They said the NAB had no jurisdiction to detain Mir Shakil-ur-Rahman in a three-decade-old property case.
-The protesters said the so-called anti-graft body was selective in its actions and had always ignored those massive corruption scandals, which were linked to in the ruling party.
-The speakers deplored that the rulers had left behind the dictators in the anti-media policy.
-They said the arrest of Mir Shakil-ur-Rahman clearly explained the mindset of the rulers.

-The protesters said the representatives of almost all the political parties, lawyers, doctors and people belonging to different walks of life visited their protest camp and termed the government action as illegal and unconstitutional.
+The protesters gathered at the Daily Jang, The News and Geo TV offices to voice anger at the continued incarceration of the head of the largest media group of the country.
+They held banners inscribed with slogans and were critical of the detention of Mir Shakil-ur-Rahman for the last over five months.
+Those who addressed the protesters included Daily Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Sabz Ali Shah, Ihtesham Toru, Gohar Ali and others.

+The speakers said the Jang Group chief had been detained for the last 169 days on cooked-up charges.
+They said the Pakistan Tehreek-e-Insaf (PTI) government was following a hostile policy against opposition political parties and the free media.
+The speakers said the arrest of Mir Shakil-ur-Rahman was illegal, adding he was being punished for not kneeling down before the rulers and defying the official pressures.
+They said the National Accountability Bureau (NAB) was biased against free media houses and favouring those in the ruling party.
+The protesters said the NAB had failed to act against those involved in the mega corruption scandals and was instead targeting the government opponents and the free media.

-They appealed to the chief justice Supreme Court to intervene in the matter and provide justice to Mir Shakil-ur-Rahman.
+They requested the Supreme Court of Pakistan to intervene in the case and provide justice to Mir Shakil-ur-Rahman who was being treated unfairly.